Things to do near Westminster Abbey in London

 • Use contactless payment: Most cafés, shops, and attractions accept contactless cards or mobile payments for convenience

-Frequently Asked Questions about things to do near Westminster Abbey
+Frequently asked questions about things to do near Westminster Abbey

 Yes, the area is well-lit and busy into the evening, especially around Parliament Square and the South Bank.
 Stick to main roads and avoid deserted alleys late at night.